May 2, 2025 • 16 min read

-The evolving world of ESG reporting has launched many different frameworks and standards intended to address the environmental, social, and governance stance of organizations.
-In recent years, both the European Union and the United States have begun to move towards the consolidation of ESG reporting requirements, aiming for greater alignment across the field of disclosure requirements.
-The move towards consolidation is both timely and necessary in order to give companies, investors, and stakeholders a common set of criteria and expectations when analyzing sustainability information, social, and governance management reporting — and to simplify a complex alphabet soup of standards and frameworks.
+The evolving world of ESG reporting consists of a complex maze of frameworks and standards intended to address the environmental, social, and governance stance of organizations.
+Recently, both the European Union and the United States have moved toward consolidating ESG reporting requirements to create greater alignment across the field of disclosure requirements.
+Such consolidation aims to curtail greenwashing and provide companies, investors, and stakeholders with a common set of criteria and expectations for ESG reporting.

-We’ve thrown a lot of acronyms at you.
-The table above lists some key ESG frameworks and guidance, though for the purposes of the CSRD, the most important ones to pay attention to will be:
+There are a lot of acronyms related to ESG frameworks and guidance.
+For the purposes of the CSRD, the most important ones to pay attention to will be:

 - CSRD: The Corporate Sustainability Reporting Directive, an EU regulation that requires eligible companies to disclose ESG metrics and information in annual reports that align with the European Sustainability Reporting Standards (ESRS).